mariog11/Spoofy/readme.txt

-Nickolas Saba - partner; everything about the assignment Mario Gomez - partner; everything about the assignment Kimberly Flores - asked about thermometer; learned about the existence of track-features.ts
+Nickolas Saba - partner; everything about the assignment Mario Gomez - partner; everything about the assignment Kimberly Flores - asked about thermometer; learned about the existence of track-features.ts and zone aware promises

 4. Did you add any bonus features to your submission?
 If so, what are they and how should we see them?